 Before there were High Frequency Traders HFT, Dark Pools, Twilight Pools, and an 80% automated marketplace, the most important indicator was price.
-Many Retail Traders learned simply to rely upon price action and rarely considered stock volume or quantity analysis.
+Many Retail Traders learned to simply rely upon price action and rarely considered stock volume or quantity analysis.

 Chart example #1 below has the stock Volume Indicator in the bottom chart window.
 It is a Daily Chart View, so the stock volume shown is the total number of shares for an entire day.

 Huge stock volume spikes are predominantly the effect of High Frequency Trader HFT millisecond transactions firing off at 60,000–90,000 per minute.
 There will also always be Smaller-Lot Investors, Retail Traders, and some Smaller Funds involved in these huge stock volume surges.
 However, there will rarely be Dark Pools, as those orders avoid or cease triggering when stock volume surges or price rises speculatively.

 Chart example #2 below is the identical stock chart as chart example #1, but with an INTRADAY VIEW.